fasiRahim/Retail-Analytics/README.md

 # Retail-Analytics
-Sales data can be visualised interactively using graphs and statistics by selecting different dimensions.
+Sales data can be visualized interactively using graphs and statistics by selecting different dimensions.

 ## Project Description
-In this project, you will visualise sales data by selecting several dimensions and can interactively visualise graphs and statistics. **Streamlit** is the language used for this project.
+In this project, you will visualize sales data by selecting several dimensions and can interactively visualize graphs and statistics. **Streamlit** is the language used for this project.
 ## Features

 - Light/dark mode toggle
 - Live previews
 - Fullscreen mode
-- Cross platform
+- Cross-platform
-- Respnsive and Interactive
+- Responsive and Interactive
 - Data can be downloaded

 ## Demo

-Insert gif or link to demo
+link